clareheckert/hello-world/README.md

-# My name is Cody Baldwin
+# My name is Clare Heckert
 This is my first repository.